-UNCLEAN WILL NOT JOURNEY ON IT - his way is so guarded that it is impossible for an unclean person to walk on it.
+unclean shall not pass over it - his way is so guarded that it is impossible for an unclean person to walk on it.
 All other ways put up with the ungodly.
 No sect can deny this.
 As the proverb says, "the cowl covers many a rascal."
 However, no ungodly person will walk on this way of faith and the Gospel.
 It will not have the corrupted and unclean walk on it.
 (Luther)